Esgrove/matlabbing/README.md

 #### Pixel filtering (pixel_filter.m)

 Simple script for checking out the shape of common filtering kernels for images (in this case, a gaussian and the Mitchell-Netravali filter) depending on the parameters and implemention style.
 Done while implementing antialiasing filters to my own 3D-rendering programs.

-##### I also did a lot of MATLAB for my Master's and Bachelor's theses, which can be found in their respective repos...